AndrasCsorba/3d-rotate-project/README.md

 2. Technologies Used
 HTML5: Markup structure for the slider and overall page.
 CSS3: Styling for layout, animations, and responsiveness.
-JavaScript (ES6): To handle the logic of the image slider (navigation and dynamic styling).
+JavaScript (ES6): To handle the logic of the image slider (navigation and dynamic styling)
 3. File Structure
 less
 Code kopieren